AqillaNisa/Taste-Of-IIUM-Can-Do/README.md

 ## Project Overview (THILAH)

 Introduction :
-Taste-of-IIUM is a web-based application development to help users easily find food and beverage that available in different Mahallah cafe in IIUM campus.
-It also included an integrated map feature that show exact location of each Mahallah cafe to help users easily reach to the cafe without confusion, especially for new studnts or visitors.
+Taste-of-IIUM is a web-based application development to help users easily find food and beverages that are available in different Mahallah cafes in IIUM campus.
+It also included an integrated map feature that showed the exact location of each Mahallah cafe to help users easily reach the cafe without confusion, especially for new students or visitors.

 ## Project Objectives (HANNA)